Enabling Reconfiguration-Communication Overlap for Collective Communication in Optical Networks: Conclusion

-We present \ours, an \newapproachst reconfigurable optical framework that dynamically aligns network resources with the communication demands {of individual CC algorithms}.
-By overlapping optical reconfigurations with transmissions and introducing a lightweight coordination shim, our system reduces switching overhead while remaining compatible with existing collective libraries.
+In this paper, we present \ours, an \newapproachst reconfigurable optical framework that dynamically aligns network resources with the communication demands of individual CC algorithms. \ours strategicall splits messages, selects target optical topologies, and schedules optical reconfigurations asynchronously to overlap reconfiguration with data transmission.
+By hiding optical reconfiguration costs, \ours reduces topology switching overhead while remaining compatible with existing collective libraries.
+Our evaluation demonstrates up to 89.7\% communication time reduction across diverse primitives, with robust performance against varying optical degrees and reconfiguration latencies spanning four orders of magnitude.
 This work introduces a co-adaptive paradigm between optical networks and dynamic DML communication, offering a potential pathway toward scalable infrastructure for future AI training systems.

-This is an intriguing area to work on.
-Based on the insights in this paper, we propose the following potential improvements: (1) While \ours currently uses a one-layer direct-connect topology, it can be extended to support ToR/Pod-Reconfiguration architecture, enhancing scalability and deployment potential in real-world environments.
-(2) As shown in the evaluation, optical reconfiguration impacts different CC algorithms in varying ways.
-A network topology and scheduling tailored to specific communication algorithms could benefit from an architecture-aware modeling framework that co-designs CC algorithms for optimal performance.